 Frequently asked questions:

-Serve this bread pudding warm and drizzle it with the cold sauce.
+Serve this bread pudding warm and drizzle with the cold sauce.

 Yes, this bread pudding freezes very well.
-Let it cool down after baking, then cut it into sections or individual portions, transfer them to freezer bags and place in the freezer.
+Let it cool down after baking, then cut into sections or individual portions.
+Transfer to freezer bags and place in the freezer.

-If you have bread pudding left over that you want to eat the next day (or if you want to make it ahead), you can store it in an airtight container in the fridge and then warm it up for a few seconds in the microwave before serving.
+Store leftover bread pudding in an airtight container in the fridge.
+Warm up for a few seconds in the microwave before serving.

-You can use either a glass or a nonstick metal baking pan for this recipe.
-Bread pudding is a "wet" baked good and those are traditionally baked in glass pans but nonstick metal pans such as what I used here work equally well.
+You can use either glass or nonstick metal baking pans for this recipe.
+Bread pudding is a "wet" baked good and those are traditionally baked in glass pans.
+However, nonstick metal pans such as what I used here work equally well.

 More delicious fall dessert recipes: